Learn WebRTC: How to Get Started on WebRTC Development [WebRTC Tutorial]

 So you’ve been learning WebRTC development for a while, did a WebRTC Tutorial or even not at all.
-You might have checked out AppRTC or took a piece of code from github and forked it, running your own server (yay!).
+You might have checked out a github demo or an app – running your own server (yay!).
 But now you’re feeling stuck, unable to become a serious WebRTC developer.

 WebRTC developers come in different shapes and sizes.
 They usually have one of two origin stories:

-- WebRTC developers were VoIP developers 10 years ago (that can mean anything from played with the configuration of an Asterisk installation to wrote their own RTP stack)
+1. WebRTC developers were VoIP developers 10 years ago (that can mean anything from playing with the configuration of an Asterisk installation to write their own RTP stack)

-- They are web developers (which can easily be implementing WordPress sites on top of premium themes, but can just as well be building backends used by the Facebooks of the world)
+2. They are web developers (which can easily be implementing WordPress sites on top of premium themes, but can just as well be building backends used by the SaaS giants of the world)

 The challenge though is that WebRTC sits somewhere between these two very different disciplines that are VoIP and Web: